olejorik/AlternatingProjections.jl/docs/src/index.md

 and so on.

 It is not however 100% clear what should belong to the concrete types.
-For instance, whether the backward and forward operations should belong to the method or to the set defintion?
+For instance, whether the backward and forward operations should belong to the method or to the set definition?
-On one hand, the defintions like `ConstrainedBySupport(a)` are valid only in some fixed basis, and thus the operations like forward and backward are only use to bring us to the basis where these operations are easier to perform (consider, for instacne, variant of TIP algorithm, where projection of the PSFs can be performed directly in the frequency domain, thus saving two `fft` operations).
+On one hand, the definitions like `ConstrainedBySupport(a)` are valid only in some fixed basis, and thus the operations like forward and backward are only use to bring us to the basis where these operations are easier to perform (consider, for instacne, variant of TIP algorithm, where projection of the PSFs can be performed directly in the frequency domain, thus saving two `fft` operations).
 On the other hand, the operations like forward and inverse transforms in the GS algorithm, or, in much more extent, component-wise inversion of TIP algorithm, are binded to their names, and same GS without the Fourier transforms and TIP without inversions would be named just alternating projections.
 In addition, this simplifies the implementation of projections a little bit.

 At the current moment, I have chosen to bind the forward and backward operations to the method definition, but the things might change with the future versions.

-The initial and terminational conditions (`initerm`) are not the part of the abstact method, but might be sought as part of a particular implementation.
+The initial and termination conditions (`initerm`) are not the part of the abstact method, but might be sought as part of a particular implementation.
 Then it is much like as with the feasible sets, and we can introduce the concrete types containing `initerm`.

 ## Function `solve`

-Now it is not difficult to write the implementation of the fucntion `solve` for a feasibility problem using AP method:
+Now it is not difficult to write the implementation of the function `solve` for a feasibility problem using AP method:
 ```julia
 function solve(p::FeasibilityProblem, x⁰, alg::AP)